 As a classical flutist, Aleyna has performed three times as a concerto soloist.
 She has performed as an orchestral flutist in the U.S. and Italy.
 She frequently performs as a pit orchestra member for theater, opera, and ballet.
-Having performed in nine professional pit orchestras in the last four years, Aleyna also doubles on piccolo, alto flute, clarinet, alto saxophone, and tenor saxophone.
+As a professional pit orchestra reed doubler, Aleyna performs on flute, saxophone, and clarinet.
 Some of her favorite Reed 1 roles have included: "The Addams Family," "Beauty & the Beast," "Guys & Dolls," and "Hairspray."

 See REPERTOIRE LIST tab for complete list of works premiered, performed, and studied.

-Aleyna specializes in contemporary music and Baroque music, largely influenced by the specialties of her two primary flute professors, Eva Amsler (2014-2018) and Elizabeth McNutt (2019-present).
+As a flutist, Aleyna specializes in contemporary music and Baroque music, largely influenced by the specialties of her two primary flute professors, Eva Amsler (2014-2018) and Elizabeth McNutt (2019-2021).
 While separated by centuries, each of these musical languages possess a heightened form of interpretation and improvisation.
 As a contemporary flutist, Aleyna excels in performance with live/interactive electronics.
 As a Baroque flutist, Aleyna performs with historically informed stylistic choices with respect to the modern capabilities of the silver flute.

-Aleyna is currently a M.M. candidate in Flute Performance at the University of North Texas, with the related field of Music Entrepreneurship.
-She studies with contemporary music specialist Elizabeth McNutt, who also directs the NOVA new music ensemble, in which Aleyna performs as a flutist (doubling piccolo and alto flute).
+Aleyna earned her M.M. in Flute Performance with contemporary music specialist Elizabeth McNutt, who also directs the NOVA new music ensemble, in which Aleyna performed as a flutist (doubling piccolo and alto flute).

 Aleyna earned her B.M. in Flute Performance at Florida State University studying with Eva Amsler.
 Aleyna accompanied Professor Amsler to the InterHarmony International Music Festival in Arcidosso, Tuscany in 2016.
 While there, Aleyna performed solo, chamber, and orchestral repertoire, and received chamber music coaching from Elizabeth Buck, Professor of Flute at Arizona State University.